 6 tax considerations when selling software internationally

-The lack of standardization of sales tax across the world, and sometimes even across a single country, means there’s a lot to consider — and learn — when it comes to selling a SaaS product or service internationally.
+The lack of standardization of software sales tax categories across the world, and sometimes even across a single country, means there’s a lot to consider — and learn — when it comes to selling a SaaS product or service internationally.

 Failing to comply can result in hefty fines, or worse.